pawwapawa/ByteSprout/README.md

 - **MAC_MODE** - Retro Macintosh-inspired Happy Mac expressions
 - **PC_MODE** - Retro PC Happy Mac expressions

-## Community Contributions & Modifications

-### What We Welcome

-- Code contributions via GitHub pull requests
-- Bug reports and feature suggestions
-- Educational content and tutorials
-- Personal use modifications and customizations

-### Contribution Guidelines

-- Code Quality: Follow existing code style and commenting standards
-- Testing: Test thoroughly on actual hardware before submitting
-- Documentation: Update relevant documentation for any changes
-- License Agreement: Contributors must agree to GPL v3.0 terms

-## Fork and Modification Guidelines

-- Personal Use: Modifications for personal use are encouraged
-- Community Sharing: Share non-commercial modifications with appropriate attribution
-- Commercial Use: Commercial redistribution of modified firmware **must NOT use BYTE-90 branding or BYTE-90 proprietary assets including 3D print design and Animations**
-- Naming: Use descriptive names that don't include "BYTE-90" name(e.g., "Custom Retro Firmware", "Enhanced Animation Controller")

-## Attribution Requirements for Derivative Works

-### When creating derivative works or forks:

-- Credit original work: "Based on BYTE-90 firmware by ALXV Labs"
-- Link to original repository: [https://github.com/alxv2016/Byte90-alxvlabs](https://github.com/alxv2016/Byte90-alxvlabs)
-- Cannot imply endorsement by ALXV Labs
-- Must use different product naming for commercial derivatives
-- Include disclaimer: "Not affiliated with or endorsed by ALXV Labs"

-## Brand Guidelines for Community Projects

-### Permitted Uses:

-- Educational content, tutorials, and modifications for personal use
-- Community projects that enhance or extend functionality
-- Academic research and non-commercial development
-- Open source contributions to the core firmware

-### Prohibited Uses:

-- Creating competing commercial products using **BYTE-90 branding and or using any BYTE-90 proprietary assets including 3D print design and Animations**
-- Selling devices or services that incorporate **BYTE-90 name or visual identity and any BYTE-90 proprietary assets including 3D print design and Animations**
-- Distributing proprietary animations, designs, or 3D models
-- Implying official endorsement or affiliation with ALXV Labs

-**Recommended Naming for Community Projects**

-- "Custom BYTE Firmware" or "Enhanced Animation Controller"
-- "Retro Display Toy" or "Interactive Animation Device"
-- Always include appropriate disclaimers about independence from ALXV Labs

 ## Troubleshooting

 ### Common Issues